orreryworks/orrery/specification.md

 - `Entity`: A UML entity shape represented as a circle, used to represent data entities or business objects (content-free)
 - `Control`: A UML control shape represented as a circle with an arrow, used to represent control logic or processes (content-free)
 - `Interface`: A UML interface shape represented as a circle, used to represent system interfaces or contracts (content-free)
+- `Arrow`: A built-in relation type used as the base for custom relation types, supporting attributes like color, width, and style

 ### 4.2 Type Definitions